jtilander/docker-semaphore/Readme.md

 # Docker image for Semaphore, an Ansible UI

-This is a small docker image that provides a web dashboard for Ansible.
+This is a small docker image that provides a web dashboard for Ansible, via [Semaphore](https://github.com/ansible-semaphore/semaphore)

 ## Usage